On 29 January 1845, Edgar Allan Poe’s ‘The Raven’ was published.

 Today few genres are parodied as much as the Gothic.
 Books such as Mary Shelley’s Frankenstein and Bram Stoker’s Dracula have become superbly cheesy and widely known parts of popular culture in the west, and have therefore long since lost their impact, which was to scare and create unease.

 During the last 4 years of his life, however, he was a celebrity in the USA and beyond, and was known by many as “the Raven” in honour of the poem.
-His own sepulchral pale and dark-haired appearance only added to the air of the Gothic around him in an age where photographs were starting to become popular.
+His own sepulchral pale and dark-haired appearance only added to the air of the gothic around him in an age where photographs were starting to become popular.

-The Raven has been analysed to death in the century and a half since its publication, and an almost limitless number of “hidden meanings” have been read into it.
-What is certain, however, are the themes of loss, creeping madness, and the terrible human desire to both forget and remember what we have lost at the same time.
-The protagonist, an unnamed scholar, is driven to despair by a black raven which perches upon a classical bust in his room and answers his hopeless questions about whether he will see an deceased lover again with the single and terrible word “nevermore.”
-The poem’s sonorous and inexorable metre is one of the main reasons for its fame, for it gives it the feel of a pagan chant.
+The Raven has been analysed to death in the century and a half since its publication, and an almost limitless number of interpretations and meanings have been found in Poe’s words.
+What is certain, however, are the themes of loss, creeping madness, and the terrible human desire to both forget and remember what we have lost at the same time have captured audiences for well over 150 years.

-It is no coincidence, therefore, that in the poem the Raven, a timeless symbol of Paganism and superstition rests upon a bust of Pallas, an ancient Greek purveyor of wisdom.
-For this and many other reasons, The Raven fully deserves its place in the west’s cultural legacy.
+It is no coincidence, therefore, that in the poem The Raven, a timeless symbol of Paganism and superstition rests upon a bust of Pallas, an ancient Greek purveyor of wisdom.
+For this and many other reasons, The Raven fully deserves its place in the Western literary canon.

 The Raven transformed Poe’s career overnight: whilst it did not bring him massive financial gain, he became something of a sensation and his work became much more popular.